 - (INDO2002 / 2 credits / 30 hours)

 - Advanced Bahasa Indonesia – syllabus

 - (INDO3002 / 2 credits / 30 hours)

 - This course is designed to develop student proficiency and communication in Indonesian language in order to deepen experiential learning about community nature conservation practices in Bali.
 While emphasis is placed primarily on oral comprehension and conversational skills (i.e., listening and speaking), reading and writing are highlighted as crucial to the reinforcement of those skills.
 Thus, the course is designed to help students not only acquire Indonesian language skills, but also to grasp cultural practices in Indonesia.
 Cultural context is built into the course and introduced through experiential activities accompanying the textbook.
 Beginning Indonesian introduces students to pronunciation and writing systems of basic grammar, basic vocabulary, and sentence structure.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

 You will visit the Friends of the National Parks Foundation Volunteer & Conservation Center in Ped, helping with maintenance and community-based conservation programs.
 You will also take day trips.

-This approximately two-week excursion visits sites throughout Bali, including the highland rainforests of central Bali, coral reefs of the north coast, and the monsoon forest of West Bali National Park.
-You will examine conservation issues, including coral reef conservation, fisheries management, and conservation of species in agricultural landscapes, in communities along the way.
+In West Bali, you will stay in a village whose community is engaged in various ecotourism enterprises, including showcasing the lowland forests of West Bali National Park.
+You will examine conservation issues in the region, including coral reef conservation, fisheries management, and conservation of species in agricultural landscapes.
 You will assess the application of conservation principles and their efficacy in managing West Bali National Park.